collabserver/collabserver-datatypes/README.md

 For instance, to use CmRDT::LWWSet, add `#include "collabdata/CmRDT/LWWSet.h"`.
 To use you data on a CollabServer, your data must implement `CollabData` interface.
+The custom data (`SimpleGraph`) is built as static lib, to use it in your project, you must include the header and link the library.

 ## Generate documentation